sei-eternity/lesson-w07d03-node/README.md

 Ctrl + Shift + X
 ```
 Search for `ESLint` and install.

-After that, let's restart VScode and make sure ESLint is working!
+Let's restart VScode and make sure ESLint is working by opening [eslintPractice.js](eslintPractice.js)